zpainter/iassist/content/community/diversity-equity-and-inclusion-data-resources/_index.md

 </div>

 Please use the feedback forms for additions and comments to the resources lists, guide, and library.
 We are happy to receive suggestions and ideas for speakers and topics.
-Please send those to the Interest Group’s co-chairs, Abigail Goben, agoben [ at ] uic.edu and Todd Quinn, tq [ at ] umn.edu
+Please send those to the Interest Group’s co-chairs, Todd Quinn, tq [ at ] umn.edu

 *Please note:  These resources will be reviewed periodically for their usage statistics.
 When usage drops, these resources will be retired.*